gitana/alpaca/site/tutorial.md

 title: Getting Started with Alpaca
 #tagline: Easy Web Forms for jQuery
 ---
+{% include JB/setup %}

-This page provides a walkthrough tutorial that describes how you might go about building your first Alpaca form.
+This page provides a detailed, walk-through tutorial that describes how you might go about building your first Alpaca form.
+It isn't all that complicated but this guide goes step-by-step.
+Because, well... some people are all about step-by-step instructions with lots of details.

-This is here for your enjoyment!
-If you're looking for sample code or prebuilt projects, you may also want to take a look at our <a href="demonstrations.html">Demonstrations</a> page.
+If you're more interested in seeing a quick demo, check out our <a href="demos.html">demonstrations</a> page.

 {% capture page1 %}{% include tutorial/page1.html %}{% endcapture %}
 {% capture page2 %}{% include tutorial/page2.html %}{% endcapture %}